tomasz-piwowarski/dishes/README.md

 ## To run

-First, run the development server:
+Run the development server:

 ```bash
 npm install
 npm run dev

 ```

+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.